-Economics 201.
+- Economics 202.
 Principles of Economics.
-3 sem. hrs.; 7-9:40 p.m.; room C209; Mr. Fischer.
+3 sem. hrs.; 7-9:40 p.m.; room C203, Mr. Fischer.

 This course deals with the theory of market price, the theory of distribution, the theories of money and banking and of foreign trade and foreign exchange, as well as the practical problems associated with these aspects of economic systems.
-Labor problems, transportation, the trust problem, public finance, and possible reforms in the economic system as a whole are also studied.

-English 101-1.
-Grammar, Composition and Literature.
-3 sem. hrs.; 7-9:40 p.m.; room C107; Mr. Alderman.

-Grammar, Composition and Literature, 3 sem.
-English 102. hrs.; 7-9:40 p.m.; room C201; Mr. Armstrong.
-English 101, 102 is designed for the student who has had no more than the usual training in grammar, composition and literature.
-The course includes a review of central principles of grammar and rhetoric; the writing of themes and a research paper; the reading and discussion of literary types: expository prose, the short story, the novel, the drama, and poetry.
-A Minimum Essentials Test covering grammar, sentence structure, capitalization, and spelling will be administered prior to admission to English 101.
-Students who do not meet an acceptable standard on this test will be required to take an alternate form of the same test at the conclusion of English 101.
-(See Testing for English 101 under heading of Registration on page 13).
+Labor problems, transportation, the trust problem, public finance, and possible reforms in the economic system as a whole are also studied. - English 101.
+Grammar, Composition and Literature, 3 sem. hrs.; 7-9:40 p.m.; room C201; Mr. Millar. - English 102-1.
+Grammar, Composition and Literature, 3 sem. hrs.; 7-9:40 p.m.; room C208; Mr. Kitchin.
+English 101, 102 is designed for the student who has had no more than the usual training in grammar, composition, and literature.
+The course includes a review of central principles of grammar and rhetoric; the writing of themes and a research paper; the reading and discussion of literary types; expository prose, the short story, the novel, the drama, and poetry. - English 202.

-English 201.
 English Literature.
 3 sem. hrs.; 7-9:40 p.m.; room C210; Mr. Sanderlin.

-A survey of English literature from its beginning through the 18th century, with collateral readings, discussions, and reports.
+A survey of English literature with collateral readings, discussions, and reports.